 Around twelve million Americans suffer from sleep apnea—a common condition characterized by periodic, temporary interruptions of the breath while sleeping.
 The length of these interruptions varies from case to case, and can range from a few seconds to a minute or longer.
 If you or a loved one snores loudly, frequently wakes up breathless, or feels constantly fatigued even after eight hours of rest, sleep apnea may be the cause.
-In fact, many of the patients who have been successfully treated by our San Diego dentists for sleep apnea were unaware they were being impacted by the condition.
-Dr. Cathy Santone and Dr. Megan Dietz can help evaluate your symptoms and work with your medical doctor as well as a medical sleep specialist, who will design a custom treatment plan if your screening reveals sleep apnea is negatively affecting your quality of life.
+In fact, many of the patients who have been successfully treated with help from our San Diego dentists for sleep apnea were unaware they were being impacted by the condition.
+Dr. Cathy Santone and Dr. Megan Dietz can help evaluate your symptoms and start you on a path towards healthier sleep.

 What is Sleep Apnea?